 Diagnosis and treatment of a poisoned cat will depend on the circumstances of the situation.
 The more information you can relay to your vet, the better.
 If you’re not sure what has caused your cat to fall ill, your vet will run a series of tests to reveal information that could assist in diagnosis.

 Recovery from poisoning will greatly depend on the amount of the poisonous substance your cat has been exposed to and how quickly you can get them to the vet for treatment.
-Prognosis for cats that are treated early for poisoning is much better than for cats whose treatment has been delayed.
+The prognosis for cats that are treated early for poisoning is much better than for cats whose treatment has been delayed.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.